mandrasch/my-ddev-lab/docs/index.md

 # Hello!

+This site contains _experimental_ projects done with [DDEV](https://ddev.com/).

+In most cases I tried to additionally support the usage of the cloud IDE [Gitpod](https://gitpod.io/).
+My goal is to enable robust local development as well as (optional) one-click-development in the browser window.

-::: warning
+::: info
 This site is Work in Progress.
 :::

-This site contains _experimental_ projects done with [DDEV](https://ddev.com/).

-In most cases I tried to support the usage of the cloud IDE [Gitpod](https://gitpod.io/).
-My goal is to enable robust local development as well as one-click-in-browser development (if needed).

-Thanks for all people sharing their DDEV snippets and examples!
-Please consider [sponsoring DDEV maintainer Randy Fay](https://github.com/sponsors/rfay) if you use DDEV in your daily work.

 ## What is DDEV?

-DDEV is an awesome open Source tool to create local development enviroments which can be shared via git.
+DDEV is an awesome open source tool to create local development enviroments which can be shared via git.

 - https://ddev.com/ddev-local/why-standardization-is-important-to-teaching-web-development/
 - TODO: add good image here, maybe